-PricewaterhouseCoopers partner Paul Abbey said women having children and not returning to work full time was a key weakness of Australia's workforce participation.

-"[The flat tax rate] takes bunching

-"The rate change will no longer be a disincentive to committing more time and effort."
+PricewaterhouseCoopers partner Paul Abbey said women having children and not returning to work full-time was a key weakness of Australia's workforce participation. "[The flat tax rate] takes bunching out of the equation for them, especially if they are self-employed and have flexibility," he said.
+"The rate change will no longer be a disincentive to committing more time and effort.'